louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 <br>

 ### Principal Component Analysis (PCA)
-Linear dimensionality reduction using Singular Value Decomposition of the data to project it to a lower dimensional space.
+Linear dimensionality reduction using Singular Value Decomposition of the data to project it to a lower-dimensional space.

 #### Goal
 We wanted to remove correlated features that do not help our classification while minimizing the risk of overfitting.

 #### Implementation Process
 We used the [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html?highlight=pca#sklearn.decomposition.PCA) class to project the features onto k many dimensions, while k can be specified in the CLI by the user.
-Additionally we iterated through the components of this projected feature space.
+Additionally, we iterated through the components of this projected feature space.
 If --verbose is set we print useful user information indicating the composition of the feature space in percent.

 #### Discussion
 A possible shortcoming of PCA could be unstandardized data.
 Luckily we take care of that in our preprocessing (See [standardize.py](https://github.com/team-one-ML/MLinPractice/blob/main/code/preprocessing/standardize.py)).
-In addition we have to be very careful about our selection of k such that we don't lose to much information.
+In addition we have to be very careful about our selection of k such that we don't lose too much information.
 We figured that k=20 would lead to the best results.

 <br>

 ### Truncated Singular Value Decomposition (TSVD)
-[TSVD as implemented by SciKit learn](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html), while ultimately realizing principal component analysis as well, may be a faster algortihm than the one implemented by the PCA class, especially for larage sparse data sets.
-In our case it didn't affect neither runtime nor classification performance.
+[TSVD as implemented by SciKit learn](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html), while ultimately realizing principal component analysis as well, might be a faster algorithm than the one implemented by the PCA class, especially for large sparse data sets.
+In our case, it affected neither runtime nor classification performance.

 ---
 <br>